AniDev2/SystemWind/README.md

 # SystemWind

 ## Project Overview
-SystemWind is a responsive web layout created to explore and apply HTML and CSS skills gained during the strefakursow.pl courses.
+SystemWind is a fully responsive website layout created during the Strefa Kursów certified CSS course.
 This layout features a modern design and interactive elements, including a drop-down menu.

 ## Technologies Used
 - HTML5